Field Experiences in Earth and Environmental Sciences at UK

 FIELD COURSES

-EES 230/235 Fundamentals of Geology: these courses introduce students to the techniques and methods for geological mapping.
+EES 230/235 Fundamentals of Geology: These courses introduce students to the techniques and methods for geological mapping.
 In EES 230, students learn the fundamentals of mapping and subsurface interpretation.
 Most field trips are in Kentucky but one long weekend to see igneous and metamorphic rocks takes students to Virginia and North Carolina.
 In EES 235, students learn modern geoscience methods, including collecting digital data and using ArcGIS.
 Students travel to Virginia for data collection and map in the Appalachian Valley and Ridge.

-EES 323 Field Geology: this is the mother of all field experiences for the geology major.
+EES 323 Field Geology: This is the mother of all field experiences for the geology major.
 A capstone course taken in the summer of a student’s junior or senior year, the course pulls together all the methods learned in the classroom in other core courses.
-UK’s “Field Camp”, as it is also known, is held in Gunnison- Crested Butte area of southwestern Colorado, high in the Rocky Mountains.
-UK has held a field camp in Gunnison for over 50 years.
 Most geologists will state unequivocally that field camp was the most thrilling experience they had as a college student.
-Learn more about UK’s Field Camp.
+During the years that UK offers a field camp, students travel to Colorado.
+In other years, students have completed their field camp through arrangements with other universities and have traveled to the western US, Scotland, Italy, Ireland, and more!

 EES 350 Regional Historical Geology: Students in this class reconstruct the paleoecology of Ordovician strata in northern Kentucky during a one-day field trip.
 Each student makes an extensive collection of fossils and lithologic samples for further analysis in the classroom.
 It's a fossil scavenger hunt!